-I record my screen in 720p HD and the resulting export from Screenflow looks really good.
+I record my screen in 720p HD (Update: I’m now doing 1080p) and the resulting export from Screenflow looks really good.
 From there I use the Adobe Media Encoder to go out to the other formats and sizes I need.
 However, I typically upload the Screenflow exported movie right to YouTube for my YouTube Channel so that my viewers there can enjoy the content in HD.

 Screenflow 4 adds even more…